 It’s hard to know the unspoken rules of any culture.
-To avoid any clashes, here are a few secrets to help you understand what your new skipper is thinking in various hypothetical sailing situations and how you should react:
+To avoid any clashes, here are a few secret tips for sailors to help you understand what your new skipper is thinking in various hypothetical sailing situations and how you should react.

 A skipper asks you to bring lunch.
 Do not be offended if this happens.
 Fuel is expensive, as is boat maintenance.
 Just as you would offer a dinner party host some cheese or wine, crew members often bring their own lunch or share costs for snacks or beverages.
 Remember, recyclable cans and plastic bottles are better than glass on boats.

 A skipper asks you to wear a lifejacket.
-This doesn’t mean he or she questions your swimming abilities; it means he is considering your safety.
+This doesn’t mean he or she questions your swimming abilities; it means he or she is considering your safety.
 Trust your skipper’s hunches.
 Put it on.

 A skipper asks you to wear different shoes.
 Again, no offense.
 Dark-soled shoes have always been a no-no on boats.
-Certain shoes such as Keens have dark, but non-scuffing soles (see page 17).
+Certain shoes such as Keens have dark, but non-scuffing soles.
 To see if your shoes scuff, you may want to test them first on your linoleum floor at home.

 A skipper asks you to be quiet.
 Have you ever tried to perform a tricky parallel parking or lane-changing maneuver with someone yapping in your ear?
 It’s equally distracting on a boat.
 When a skipper asks for quiet, respect the request.
 Leaving and returning to a dock and certain on-the-water maneuvers require concentration.
 Quiet crewmembers, who are ready to listen and jump into action, keep the tension level down on a boat.
 Crew members with open ears, open eyes, and open minds who keep their mouths shut get many more sailing offers than chatty ones.